Kwale - Tanga Coast - Transboundary conservation and sustainable management of coastal and marine biodiversity

 Kenya:

-• Collaboration with the community-based organisation Mikoko Pamoja, the world's first organisation to develop a blue carbon project under the voluntary carbon market.
-The collaboration provides for the implementation of mangrove conservation and restoration.
+• The project collaborates with the community-based organisation Mikoko Pamoja, which developed the world's first blue carbon project in the voluntary market, to implement mangrove protection and restoration and strengthen local structures.

-• Conducting a study on the potential of blue carbon and sustainable fisheries in Kwale County by the Kenya Marine and Fisheries Research Institute (KMFRI).
-It analyses the potential for sustainable use of blue carbon and small-scale fisheries as elements of payment for environmental service.
+• The project conducted a study on the potential of blue carbon and sustainable fisheries in Kwale County by the Kenya Marine and Fisheries Research Institute (KMFRI).

-• An intensive, one-year training and mentoring program for beekeepers in Kwale and Tanga supports 56 people, including 21 women, to strengthen their skills and abilities in honey production and marketing and to act as multipliers.
+• The project implemented an intensive, one-year training and mentoring program for beekeepers in Kwale and Tanga, which supports 56 people, including 21 women, to strengthen their skills and abilities in honey production and marketing and to act as multipliers.

-• In order to better integrate and strengthen the position of the local population living in the vicinity of the transboundary marine conservation approach, the project has organized information events in all affected communities and documented their common positions.
+• In order to better integrate and strengthen the position of the local population living in the vicinity of the transboundary marine conservation approach, the project has organized information events in all affected communities, and handed these over to elected representatives for the TBCA multi-stakeholder processes.
 Elected representatives of these communities will contribute these positions to the TBACA multi-stakeholder processes and actively participate in the negotiation process as an active party.

 Tanzania: